Second Philippine Republic: Japanese money

 The first issue in 1942 consisted of denominations of 1, 5, 10 and 50 centavos and 1, 5, and 10 Pesos.
-The next year brought "replacement notes" of the 1, 5 and 10 Pesos while 1944 ushered in a 100 Peso note and soon after an inflationary 500 Pesos note.
-In 1945, the Japanese issued a 1,000 Pesos note.
+The next year brought "replacement notes" of the 1, 5 and 10 Pesos while 1944 ushered in a 100 peso note and soon after an inflationary 500 peso note.
+In 1945, the Japanese issued a 1,000 peso note.
 This set of new money, which was printed even before the war, became known in the Philippines as Mickey Mouse money due to its very low value caused by severe inflation.
 Anti-Japanese newspapers portrayed stories of going to the market laden with suitcases or "bayong" (native bags made of woven coconut or buri leaf strips) overflowing with the Japanese-issued bills.
 In 1944, a box of matches cost more than 100 Mickey Mouse pesos.
 In 1945, a kilogram of camote cost around 1000 Mickey Mouse pesos.
 Inflation plagued the country with the devaluation of the Japanese money, evidenced by a 60% inflation experienced in January 1944.